 Why the Institute?
 (Part II)

-On the eve of us officially becoming a non-profit 501(c)(3) organization, and officializing this at an age when I am acutely aware most people in life are looking to start winding down - I have had so many questions of the universe and myself, and spent some time going over every step of several decades, especially the last ten years in animal care, rescue and advocacy.
-How did I get here?
+On the eve of us officially becoming a non-profit 501(c)(3) organization, and officializing this at an age when I am acutely aware most people in life are looking to start winding down - I have had so many questions to ask of the universe and myself, and spent some time going over every step of several decades, especially the last ten years in animal care, rescue and advocacy.
+The main question I have pondered is: How on earth did I get from where I started, to here?
+It is a pretty unlikely evolution… and yet, maybe not.

 Supposedly, the house I grew up in (a money-pit-11-foot-wide brownstone on a very depressed midtown drug block) had been occupied by a sailor before my parents bought it (they purchased it some years before I was born “for a song” - it was the 1960’s when non-wealthy people could still afford a home in NYC).
 The sailor, my parents chuckled telling me, had lived with a pet chicken!
 And the folklore was the pet chicken was buried in our backyard.
 The backyard was not incredibly inviting, thanks to the intense amount of drug activity and misery that was all around permeating that block and all spaces behind the homes where it sat, but I was fascinated by the possibility that there was the ghost of a chicken haunting our house and the yard.
 I didn’t obsess about it but - let’s just say it was not a detail I took for granted.

-Later, at the age of 10, a chance meeting with a chicken at summer camp outside of city limits made me question everything I had been told about animals.
+Later, at the age of 10, a chance meeting with a chicken at summer camp outside of city limits would cause me to question everything I had ever been taught.

 It had been a real blessing to get out of the urban chaos of 1970’s Manhattan, but I found myself struggling socially at the camp and seeking out times to be by myself.
 One day, I wandered around behind the dining hall to find a bunch of young fairly small chickens in a cage.
 I panicked - why were such cute beings in a cage?!
 I asked permission to play with them and take care of them and was told it was okay in the “free hour” we were allotted before dinner.
 I crudely constructed a small second floor in the cage for them so they would have more space to move… I let them out to follow me around and I learned to feed them dandelion leaves, holding each leaf for them patiently so they could take gentle tiny bites.
 One camp counselor told me: if you breathe on the chicks, they will warm and think you are their mother, and fall asleep.
 I held one little chicken cradled in my arms - they must have been only a month or two old; the one that followed me around the most, wouldn’t leave my ankles, and seemed to be most needing my attention - and I dutifully did just that… breathed gently on them.
 The little one fell right asleep.
 I peacefully sat with them sleeping, head drooped on my shoulder, while I read a book.
 This became our little routine.
 I was enchanted; completely in love.